pythoniszen/gpt-api-terminal-chatbot/README.md

 # GPT-based Chatbot

 ## Introduction
-This project is a simple chatbot powered by OpenAI's GPT models.
-It provides an interface for users to interact with a conversational AI agent locally.
-The chatbot leverages OpenAI's advanced language models to understand and respond to user queries.
+This project is a terminal-based chatbot, exclusively operated through command-line interactions.
+It harnesses the power of OpenAI's GPT models to facilitate a text-based conversational AI experience.
+Designed to run locally, this chatbot utilizes OpenAI's language models to comprehend and respond to user inputs in a terminal environment.

 ## Features
-- Interactive chat interface.
+- Terminal chatbot
 - Powered by OpenAI's GPT-4 (or specify your model).
 - Easy to use and integrate.